Suiname/DDCC/README.md

 - Used Flake8 standard for linting
 - Did not have enough time to write unit tests.
 As is, I would try to unit test by mocking the requests library response with truncated real JSON responses from the github and bitbucket API.
 - I tried to make my code run as a series of function calls so I could test each logical segment individually, however even the three functions I made to create the data object, merge in the github data, and merge in the bitbucket data could be further broken down (function for getting follwer data, commit data, etc).
 This would help the readability, maintainability, and testability of the code.
+- Bitbucket doesn't have topics or stars, so the data for those is from github only